drgerg/shoppingList/README.md

 The python-escpos module is used to interface to with the printer.
 It contains support for serial and USB protocols as well as network, but network is so simple that it is currently the default transport protocol.
 Perhaps in the future the other protocols can be added.

 THE FILE MENU: There are three options: Configure, Select Database, and Exit.
- - Configure lets you set the IP address for the recipt printer as well as set your own title text for the top of your printed shopping list.
+ - Configure lets you set the IP address for the receipt printer as well as set your own title text for the top of your printed shopping list.
 This is stored in ShoppingList.ini which is in the same folder with ShoppingList.exe.
     - When you set the title text, try to keep it less than around 20 characters long.
  - Select Database opens a Windows file selection dialog.
 When you click on the file of your choice, the location of that file is saved in ShoppingList.ini.